SudoMagicCode/SudoSignals/docs/001_gettingStarted/004_configureInstallation.md

 Now that we've gotten our installation configured, we can click `Update`.
 This will restart Signals, and in turn start any applications you've specified in your installation's configuration.

-## 8. Head to the dashboard
+## 8. Head to the Dashboard

-Back on the dashboard you should now see that signals is online
+Back on the Dashboard you should now see that Signals is online.

 ![Configure 018](../assets/images/configure-installation/configure-018.png)